 Take a Tech Break

-My brother lives for computers and technology, and even he takes a break from the digital world to appreciate our time together.
+My brother lives for computers and technology, literally, he’s a computer tech, and even he takes a break from the digital world to appreciate our down time together.

 I frequently take tech breaks when I am on a self care vacation so I can get to know myself again and escape societal pressures, marketing spam, and general negativity.

 Books to Help You With a Digital Detox

 Getting away from the tech allows me to remember that my life is worth living, and I don’t have to be tuned into the world to be happy.